Lightning-AI/pytorch-lightning/docs/source-pytorch/advanced/model_parallel.rst

 Gemini allows you to fit much larger models with limited GPU memory.

 According to our benchmark results, we can train models with up to 24 billion parameters in 1 GPU.
+You can install colossalai by consulting `how to download colossalai <https://colossalai.org/download>`_.
-You can run this benchmark in `Colossalai-PL/gpt <https://github.com/hpcaitech/ColossalAI-Pytorch-lightning/tree/main/benchmark/gpt>`_.
+Then, run this benchmark in `Colossalai-PL/gpt <https://github.com/hpcaitech/ColossalAI-Pytorch-lightning/tree/main/benchmark/gpt>`_.

 Here is an example showing how to use ColossalAI: